astronomer/airflow-guides/guides/airflow-openlineage.md

 According to [Datakin](https://datakin.com/), the creators of the OpenLineage standard and leaders in the data lineage space, data lineage is “the complicated set of relationships between datasets”.
 The concept of data lineage encompasses:

 - **Lineage metadata** that describes your datasets (e.g. a table in Snowflake) and jobs (e.g. tasks in your DAG).
-- **The lineage graph** that shows a visual representation of your jobs and datasets and how they are connected.
+- **A lineage graph** that visualizes your jobs and datasets and shows how they are connected.

 If you want to read more on the concept of data lineage and why it’s important, check out this [Datakin blog post](https://datakin.com/what-is-data-lineage/).